-On Art & CELEBRATE BUTCH LEARN ENGAGE ASPIRE RESPECT NURTURE In order to demonstrate this school value, I will: In order to demonstrate this school value, I will: In order to demonstrate this school value, I will: In order to demonstrate this school value, I will: In order to demonstrate this school value, I will: make sure my attitude and choices allow me show 100% participation in learning. have high expectations of myself as a learner. have high expectations of what I can achieve. have high expectations of myself as a classmate. have high expectations of myself as a riend. show respect to others through my words and my actions. am respectful in my words and actions including towards those who are not my am kind to others with my words. am kind to others with my actions. am helpful towards others. can listen to the advice of an adult when I have made a inappropriate choice and accept the consequences of my actions. to be the best learner I can be. give each task my very best effort. make sure my attitude and choices allow others to be the best learners they can be. respectfully. move around the school calmly and quietly. respect and follow the pupil code of conduct.
+LEARNENGAGEASPIRERESPECTNURTUIn order to demonstrate thisIn order to demonstrate thisIn order to demonstrate thisIn order to demonstrate thisIn order to demonstrate this RE school value, I will:school value, I will:school value, I will:school value, I will:school value, I will: make sure my attitude and choices allow me to be the best learner I can be.show 100% participation in learning.have high expectations of myself as a learner.show respect to others through my words and my actions.am kind to o with my word and my actions.make sure my attitude and choices allow others to be the best learners they can be.show 100% participation in learning.have high expectations of myself as a choices allow others to be the best learners they can be.am kind to o with my word ark in the pupil code of conduct.make sure my attitude and choices allow others to be the best learners they can be.show is the pupil code of conduct.am kind to o with my word ark in the pupil code of conduct.am kind to o with my word ark in the pupil code of conduct. thers ons. ers. the adult made accept ences